Ondru Engal Jaathiye..!: Production

 Ramarajan, besides directing Ondru Engal Jaathiye..!, also wrote the screenplay from a story by Raghavan Thambi, who also wrote the dialogues.
+The film was shot at locations such as Muttom, Keeriparai and Mandaikadu at Kanniyakumari district.

 Soundtrack

 The music was composed by Gangai Amaran.

 Release and reception

 Ondru Engal Jaathiye..! was released on 31 July 1987, and distributed by Moogambikai Cine Distributors.
 V. S. Thomas of The Indian Express wrote, "Rehashing old plots with added frills has become a trend and [Ondru Engal Jaathiye] is another example of this.
 However as the artistes are new and the treatment fresh it does not disappoint the audience though old-timers may consider it old wine in a new bottle".
-Jeyamanmadhan of Kalki wrote that Ramarajan multitasking was not the path to success, and noted that the film looked like the reverse of Padagotti (1964).
+Jayamanmadhan of Kalki wrote that Ramarajan multitasking was not the path to success, and noted that the film looked like the reverse of Padagotti (1964).